JoyjitTechExactly/EventManagement2/README.md

 4. **Set up Firestore Database**
    - Go to Firestore Database in Firebase Console
    - Create a new database in test mode (for development)
-   - Create a collection named "events"
+   - Create a collection named  "users", "events"

 5. **Build and Run**
    - Open the project in Android Studio